 Interested in knowing more about your dog’s ancestry?
 Want to know exactly which breeds appear in your four-footer’s family tree?
 Curious about some of the canine DNA tests on the market?

 Today, we’re digging into dog DNA tests, explaining how they work, and reviewing a few of our top picks.

-Dog DNA tests allow you to get a better understanding of your dog’s genetics and breed background.
-Everything from your dog’s ear to the shape of their tail provides unique information about your pup’s past history.
+Everything from your dog’s ear type to the shape of his tail provides unique information about your pup’s history.
 Dog DNA tests allow owners to discover their doggie family tree!

 Why Do Owners Get Dog DNA Tests?

 Owners decide to purchase dog DNA test kits for a number of reasons, including: